Keloid Treatment Options: From Surgery to Non-Surgical Solutions

 Corticosteroid Injections

 Corticosteroid injections, sometimes referred to simply as steroid injections, are a widely used method for reducing the inflammation, redness, and thickness of keloid scars.
 These treatments work by softening the scar tissue over time and are often repeated at intervals to achieve noticeable results.
-While effective on their own, corticosteroid injections may also be combined with surgery or other therapies for improved long-term control.
+While effective on their own, corticosteroid injections may also be combined with surgery or over-the-counter treatments for improved long-term control.

 Bleomycin